tobiasfroe/introduction-to-git_transfer-assignment/strengths_and_weaknesses.md

 ## 2) Enables the collaboration in teams
 # Weaknesses
 ## 1) If you do not pay attention to it, merge conflicts can occur
+## 2) Git is not designed for all data formats, these must be excluded separately